JimSchell/AWS-Rekognition-Project/README.md

-•	Identifying products in store for inventory management
+•	Identifying products in store for inventory management.